chaostoolkit/walkthrough/SETUP.md

 $ kubectl -n chaos-testing get all
 ```

-You can setup the dashboard as follows:
+You can setup the dashboard in a new terminal window as follows:

 ```console
 $ kubectl -n chaos-testing port-forward --address 0.0.0.0 service/chaos-dashboard 2333:2333
 ```

-And access it by going to <http://localhost:2333/>
+You can then access the dashboard by going to <http://localhost:2333/>

 ## Traefik